COPD - control drugs

 Combination medicines combine two or three drugs and are inhaled.
 They include (list is not complete):

-For all these medicines, some generic brands have just become or will become available in the near future, thus different names might also exist.
+For all these medicines, some generic forms have just become or will become available in the near future, thus different names might also exist.

 Phosphodiesterase Inhibitor